mariushobbhahn/mariushobbhahn.github.io/_posts/2021-06-10-ExpFam_tutorial.md

 subtitle:   "With focus on Machine Learning"
 date:       2021-06-10 20:28:00
 author:     "Marius Hobbhahn"
-header-img: "img/img-headers/ExpFam_header.png"
+header-img: "img/header-imgs/ExpFam_header.png"
 category:   ML_project
 tags:       [Machine Learning]
 ---

 ## **What is this post about?**

 Exponential family distributions are important for many classical machine learning applications.
 Their properties form the basis of Expectation Propagation and they are often used in hierarchical probabilistic models.
 Because of this, they are well-documented and many tutorials exist.
-Most resources on exponential families are rather math-heavy and many people learn best with this approach.
-However, I personally think and learn primarily by thinking **visually** and many others do too.
+Most resources on exponential families are rather math-heavy and some people learn best with this approach.
+However, I personally think and learn primarily in a **visual** fashion and many others do too.
 Thus I want to provide a tutorial on exponential families and some of their properties with a focus on visual interpretations whenever possible.

 ## The Basics